popany/notes/c_cpp/book/effective_c++.md

 ### Item 9: Never call virtual functions during construction or destruction

-An object doesn’t become a derived class object until execution of a derived class constructor begins.
+An object doesn't become a derived class object until execution of a derived class constructor begins.

 Upon entry to the base class destructor, the object becomes a base class object, and all parts of C++ - virtual functions, dynamic_casts, etc., - treat it that way.